M5RogueOps/M5_HOLY_OS/README.md

-# Bible Quest: Spiritual Journey Game
+# Holy OS: Spiritual Journey Game

 A gamified application designed to deepen your engagement with Scripture and prayer through consistent practice and spiritual progression.